YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ### 9.2.
 Colon-Based List Notation without Brackets (`:`)
-Exlusevily to lists, this notation offers an alternative syntax using a colon `:` (instead of `=` as is't the praxis for members), and omits square brackets entirely.
+Exclusively for lists, YINI allows an alternative syntax using a colon (`:`) instead of `=`.
+This style omits square brackets and is intended to improve readability in configurations with list-like values.

 ```yini
 list1: "oranges", "bananas", "peaches"  // List with three items.